bentriom/ABCRN.jl/README.md

     * Add the Julia line code
     ```julia
     import Distributed: @everywhere
-    @everywhere push!(LOAD_PATH, /path/to/markovprocesses.jl/core")
+    @everywhere push!(LOAD_PATH, "/path/to/markovprocesses.jl/core")
     ```
     on your Julia startup file which is often located in `~/.julia/config/startup.jl` in Unix systems.
+    "/path/to/markovprocesses.jl/core" is the path to the core directory of this git repository.

     * If you don't want to add this in your startup file, you can add these lines in your Julia script before `using MarkovProcesses`.